Passover or Easter - which should I celebrate?

 God commands us to remember Passover

-each year on the correct day, at the beginning of Nisan 14, in the evening, forever and ever as it pointed forward to the sacrifice of Yahshua on the cross who became our Passover lamb some 1575 years later to rescue us from the bondage of sin.
+each year on the correct day, Nisan 14, in the evening, forever and ever as it pointed forward to the sacrifice of Yahshua on the cross who became our Passover lamb some 1575 years later to rescue us from the bondage of sin.

 Many have tried to tell us this was all a fairy tale; that in reality it never happened.
 However recent archeological finds have discovered accounts of these plagues in Egyptian related writings including the deaths of the Egyptian firstborn on this fateful night.